-Digital identity offers an easier way to sign up for a service or prove who you are online.
-Even more importantly, for 1.1 billion people who don’t have any ID, digital identity offers a path to actually having a usable proof of identity.
-For many without traditional ID documentation, digital identity is the first step to gain access to basic financial services and help lift them and their families out of poverty.
+Digital identity offers an easy way to sign up for a service or prove who you are online.
+Even more importantly, for approximately one billion people who don’t have ID documentation, digital identity offers a path to actually having a usable proof of identity.
+For many, digital identity is the first step to gain access to basic financial services and help lift them and their families out of poverty.

-Many of us who have an official identity document, take it for granted, whereas in other parts of the world, the idea of having an identity is a luxury.
-Identity is the fundamental key that unlocks the ability to open a bank account, vote, drive, start a job, receive medical services, fly on a plane, participate in online marketplaces, and even buy products and services with one click.
+Many of us take for granted our official identity documents, but in some parts of the world, the idea of having an identity is a luxury.
+Identity is the fundamental key that unlocks the ability to open a bank account, vote, drive, start a job, receive medical and government services, fly on a plane, participate in online marketplaces, and even buy products and services with one click.

-Effective identity systems are a cornerstone element of a modern, functioning society, helping to establish trust between organizations and individuals to ensure products and services are delivered to the appropriate party.
+Effective identity systems are a cornerstone element of a modern, functioning society.
+They help to establish trust between organizations and individuals to ensure products and services are delivered to the right person.
 A reliable identity system can mitigate the risk of fraud and effectively manage access to various levels of service.

-Technically, ISO/IEC 24760-1 defines identity as “set of attributes related to an entity.”
-Digital identity, therefore, is determining which set of digital attributes to ascribe to an entity.
+Technically, the ISO/IEC 24760-1 standard defines identity as a “set of attributes related to an entity.”
+So, digital identity determines which set of digital attributes to ascribe to an entity.

-There’s not one use-case, so there’s not one answer; different data sets will offer different trade-offs and it’s up to the parties involved to determine how they balance the value of each set.
+There isn’t one use case, so there’s not one answer; different data sets will offer different trade-offs and it’s up to the parties involved to determine how they balance the value of each set.

 That’s not to say it’s impossible to create a workable digital identity framework.
-Rather, a ubiquitous digital identity requires being adaptable, offering effective levels of security, being reliable and allowing the individual certain controls over their information.
+But a universal digital identity needs to be adaptable, offering effective levels of security, be reliable and allow the individual certain controls over their information.

 In Europe, eIDAS “seeks to enhance trust in electronic transactions in the internal market by providing a common foundation for secure electronic interaction between citizens, businesses and public authorities, thereby increasing the effectiveness of public and private online services, electronic business and electronic commerce in the Union.”

 eIDAS lists 77 objectives to build trust online and create a digital identity system that works across the EU.
-The regulation will apply to public services and require member states to accept other member states electronic identity schemes.
-Creating a proper digital identity scheme is arduous complex task.
+The regulation will apply to public services and requires member states to accept the electronic identity schemes of other member states.
+Creating a proper digital identity scheme is an arduous and complex task.
 For example, eIDAS stipulates 52 articles to reach the objectives.

-There are numerous other digital identity schemes on their way and not all are from countries which are considered leading edge.
-Samoa, a small Pacific island country of 190,000 people is planning a national digital ID system.
-Thailand will launch their digital ID system by the end of this year.
+Not all digital identity schemes are from countries which are considered to be at the leading edge.
+Samoa, a small Pacific Island country of 190,000 people is planning a national digital ID system.
 Estonia has had digital ID capabilities on its national ID card since 2001.
 There are 60 different countries that currently offer some form of electronic ID.

-While adoption of new identity schemes help advance the use of digital identity and offer clarity within a jurisdiction, other considerations include cross-border business, travel, payments and other international identity use-cases.
+While adoption of new identity schemes helps advance the use of digital identity and offer clarity within jurisdictions, other considerations include cross-border business, travel, payments and other international identity use cases.

-With the various use cases and values placed on attributes (security vs privacy, individual power vs central control), having one grand identity scheme does not seem practical.
+With the various use cases and values placed on attributes (security vs. privacy, individual power vs. central control), having one grand identity scheme doesn’t seem practical.

 Even with all the support from EU nations behind eIDAS, it only covers public entities at this point.
 Extending it to cover all private companies is a work in progress.

-As long as systems account for the various stipulations, scenarios, requirements and limitations, the objective is the same – an identity system that effectively verifies individuals to enable them to partake in the services and opportunities that they require and desire.
+As long as systems account for the various stipulations, scenarios, requirements and limitations, the objective is the same – an identity system that effectively verifies individuals so they can participate in the services and opportunities that they want and need.

 The promise of digital identity is one that is easy to use, both for consumers and businesses.
 It’s secure, allowing only legitimate users access to the specific service.
 It ensures compliance.
 It builds trust online, across the globe.

-The fact is, this identity nirvana is close at hand.
+The fact is, this digital identity ideal state is closer than you may think.
 Smart companies are building it now.
 Before long, all global citizens will have access to digital identity and we’ll all be able to partake in the full range of opportunities the future holds.